Passport to English Logo

 Participle

-Fill out the table below with the irregular verbs.
-If you write a space after a word, the computer will think that it's an error.
+Fill in the table with the irregular verbs and then click the CHECK button.
+(If you type a space after the word, the computer will interpret it as an error when checking.)

 Verb Past Participle